William M. Barker: Career

-Personal life
+Personal life and death

-Barker is married and has three children, and is a member of the First Presbyterian Church of Chattanooga.
-He has been honored with "Distinguished Alumnus" awards from both his undergraduate alma mater and his law school, as well as being honored by his fraternity as a "Significant Sig" in 2006.
+Barker was married and had three children, and was a member of the First Presbyterian Church of Chattanooga.
+He was honored with "Distinguished Alumnus" awards from both his undergraduate alma mater and his law school, as well as being honored by his fraternity as a "Significant Sig" in 2006.

+Barker died on April 3, 2023, at the age of 81.